-The TxETDA Conference Planning Committee invites proposals for oral presentations and posters to be exhibited during the TxETDA conference, which will be held at the University of North Texas on Thursday, February 23 and Friday, February 24, 2012.
+The TxETDA/USETDA Region 3 Conference Planning Committee invites proposals for oral presentations and posters to be exhibited during the Texas ETD Association/USETDA Region 3 Joint Conference, which will be held at Texas A&M University on Thursday, February 28 and Friday, March 1, 2013.

-We encourage proposals for oral presentations and posters relating to the following program theme: “Beyond Boundaries: Extending the Reach of Research.”
+We encourage proposals for oral presentations and posters relating to the following program theme: “Pioneering Partnerships”.
 Note: Strictly commercial presentations and posters will not be accepted.

 Please submit a 200-300 word abstract that includes the following information:

 - Title of poster or oral presentation

 - Author(s), including institutional or corporate identity and email address